 Our second step type is going to be a Tooltip.
 They are used to point an element on the page and give information about it.

 Again, choose a template or start from scratch.
-Next, you need to highlight an element which the tooltip is going to point.
+Next, you need to highlight an element that the Tooltip is going to point to.